shakfu/py-js/README.md

 #### Core

-py/js's *core* features have a one-to-one correspondance to python's very high layer as specified [here](https://docs.python.org/3/c-api/veryhigh.html).
-In the following, when we refer to 'object', we refer to instances of either the `py` or `pyjs` externals.
-A note of differences between the variations will be provided when appropriate.
+py/js's *core* features have a one-to-one correspondance to python's *very high layer* as specified [here](https://docs.python.org/3/c-api/veryhigh.html).
+In the following, when we refer to *object*, we refer to instances of either the `py` or `pyjs` externals.
+A note of differences between the variations will be provided below.

 - **Per-object namespaces**.
 Each object has a unique name (which is provided automatically or can be set by the user), and responds to an `import <module>` message which loads the specified python module in its namespace (essentially a `globals` dictionary).
 Notably, namespaces can be different for each instance.